ASTRELION/ASTRELION.github.io/index.md

 description: ASTRELION // Ashton
 ---

-Click the buttons above to go to my GitHub profile or view all of my current repositories.
+Click the buttons above to go to my GitHub profile, view all of my current repositories, or view my company's products.
-Below are a few of my favorite projects I've worked on. *Please note not all of them have their own page yet.*
+Below are a few of my favorite projects I've worked on. *Please note not all of them have their own page yet.
+Please view my profile for their associated repository.*

 # Projects